shenwei356/seqkit/doc/docs/usage.md

   -k, --color                     colorize sequences - to be piped into "less -R" -p, --complement                complement sequence, flag '-v' is recommended to switch on
       --dna2rna                   DNA to RNA
-  -G, --gap-letters string        gap letters (default "- \t.")
+  -G, --gap-letters string        gap letters to be removed with -g/--remove-gaps (default "- \t.")
   -h, --help                      help for seq
   -l, --lower-case                print sequences in lower case -M, --max-len int               only print sequences shorter than or equal to the maximum length (-1